Mydex Terms For Members

 Our total maximum aggregate liability to you for all matters arising out of or in connection to our Site and our Services will be limited to £500.

-The use of your Data by Connections is governed by the relevant Data Sharing Agreement between you and the relevant Connection.
+The use of your Data by Subscribers is governed by the relevant Data Sharing Agreement between you and the relevant Subscriber.
 We have no liability or responsibility in respect of the use of your Data.
 Your rights of recourse are against the user of the Data, not us, and we will support your exercise of those rights as fully as possible.

 The material displayed on our Site or through our Services is provided without any guarantees, conditions or warranties as to its accuracy.
 Our Site, our Services and the Data, are provided 'AS IS'.
 We do not promise that our Site or our Services will be uninterrupted, error-free or completely secure.